code-chandan/Trace/README.md

 The idea behind Trace is to keep things modular and accessible while still being tough enough to machine actual materials like wood, aluminum, plastic, brass, and maybe even some light steel cuts if you go slow.
 The working area is around 600 x 400 mm, which I think is a pretty sweet size   not too tiny, but not massive either.
 Should be enough for most hobby projects, DIY parts, PCBs, signs, enclosures, etc.

-I designed it around the OpenBuilds BlackBox controller because I wanted something reliable and easy to integrate, and I didn’t really feel like fighting with firmware bugs or weird driver issues.
+I designed it around the BIGTREETECH SKR 1.4 Turbo because I wanted something reliable and easy to integrate, and I didn’t really feel like fighting with firmware bugs or weird driver issues.
 It’s not the cheapest route, but it makes up for that with stability, especially for people who want to actually use the thing instead of constantly fixing it.

 The frame is all V-slot aluminum extrusion, and a good chunk of the parts are 3D printed in ABS.
 I went with ABS because it holds up better than PLA when things get hot, and it doesn’t warp like crazy if printed right.
 It also means you don’t need a CNC to build a CNC, which is kind of the whole point.
 I’ve kept the number of custom metal parts super low  like ideally just the spindle mount and maybe some plates you could laser cut or get fabricated.